 Our product responsibility efforts span the value chain—from the research, development and testing of products, to their production and delivery to growers, to their application and disposal.

-When working with growers and the value chain, our Product Responsibility efforts focus on trainings on the safe use of crop protection products.
+When working with growers and the value chain, our Product Responsibility efforts focus on trainings on the safe use of pesticides for operators, consumers and the environment – in line with the International Code of Conduct for Pesticide Management (WHO, FAO, 2014).
 To do so, we leverage new technologies and services of handling, applying and disposing of crop protection products; and also promote responsible empty container management systems, especially in countries with less regulated waste management systems.

 To live up to our commitment to promote the safe use of crop protection products and tools, we are: